csdavids519/Connect4_Python/README.md

 ## Technologies Used

+### Languages

 - [Python](https://www.python.org/) - was used to create Connect 4x.

+### Frameworks, libraries, and packages

+- [Colorama](https://pypi.org/project/colorama/) - was used to produce colored text and background color on the game grid.
+-[Simple Term Menu](https://pypi.org/project/simple-term-menu/) - was used to created the game restart or quit menu.

+### Tools

 - [VSCode](https://code.visualstudio.com/) was used as the code editor.
+- [Heroku](https://www.heroku.com/home) - was used to deploy the project.
 - [GitHub](https://github.com/) was used to host the code of the website.
 - [Am I responsive](https://ui.dev/amiresponsive) was used to generate an image of the site on different screen sizes.
 - [CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate the python formatting.